Zoi Sadowski-Synnott

-Zoi Katherine Sadowski-Synnott (/ˈzoʊ.i/, born 6 March 2001) is a New Zealand snowboarder, specialising in slopestyle and big air competitions.
+Zoi Katherine Sadowski-Synnott (/ˈzoʊi səˈdaʊski-ˈsɪnət/ ZOH-ee-_-sə-DOW-skee-_-SI-nət); born 6 March 2001 is a New Zealand snowboarder, specialising in slopestyle and big air competitions.
 She won the gold medal in the women's slopestyle and silver in the big air at the 2022 Winter Olympics, becoming New Zealand's first gold medallist and first to win multiple medals at the Winter Olympics.
-She also won the bronze medal in the women's big air at the 2018 Winter Olympics, and won the women's slopestyle title at the 2019 World Championships.
+She also won the bronze medal in the women's big air at the 2018 Winter Olympics, silver medal in the women's big air and women's slopestyle at the 2026 Winter Olympics, and won the women's slopestyle title at the 2019 World Championships.
+Sadowski-Synnott is the most decorated snowboarder in Olympic history with 5 Olympic medals; 1 gold, 3 silver and 1 bronze.

 Early life and family

 Sadowski-Synnott was born in Sydney, New South Wales, Australia.
+She was born to an Irish father and American mother of Polish descent.
 She has four siblings.
 She initially grew up in the Sydney suburb of Newport before moving with her family to Wānaka, New Zealand, when she was six years old.
 She was educated at Mount Aspiring College.